xl814/UATSAD/README.md

     ```bash
     fastapi dev server/main.py
     ```
 **NOTE**: Each time you switch to a different dataset, the model must be retrained and saved.
-If you want to use your own data, please add it to `src/dataprovider` and make appropriate modifications to `src/process_model.py`.
+If you want to use your data, please add it to `src/dataprovider` and make appropriate modifications to `src/process_model.py`.
 ### 2. Launch UATSAD
 ```bash
 cd react-app